chronosirius/enhanced-cooldown-fixed/README.md

 ## What is this library?

-This is `better-interactions`, a library for `interactions.py` which modifies interactions, and adds useful helper functions.
+This is `enhanced`, a library for `interactions.py` which modifies interactions, and adds useful helper functions.

 ## What does this have?